atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 “How they stared! ’* Said miss Lumley— — thought they would have dfe^ “voured me with their eager eyesr —
-“When Sir Thomas or rhylady called “me Miss, they started almost out of “their chairs, as if they had never “heard the word in their lives.”
+“When Sir Thomas or rhylady called “me Miss, they started almost out of “their chairs, as if they had never “heard the word in their lives."
 *
-“I suppose their father and mothet “never address them by that title, ” added m t
+“I suppose their father and mothet “never address them by that title, " added m t